Table of Contents

 Normally, the esophageal hiatus is constrained by the contraction of the diaphragm during inhalation.
 This ensures that no stomach contents enter the esophagus as a result of the intra-abdominal pressure increase during inhalation.

-Regarding a hiatal hernia, the esophageal hiatus form a so-called hernial orifice, through which parts of the stomach or the entire stomach are permanently or temporarily displaced into the chest cavity.
-The cause of a hiatal hernia is the acquired expansion of the esophageal hiatus.
+In the case of a hiatal hernia, the esophageal hiatus forms a type of hernial orifice through which parts of the stomach or the entire stomach are permanently or temporarily displaced into the chest cavity.
+One cause of a hiatal hernia is the acquired expansion of the esophageal hiatus.

-This is facilitated by the loss of the conjunctive tissue’s elasticity at old age, or the increase of intra-abdominal pressure, as is the case during pregnancy, obesity, chronic coughing, etc.
+This is facilitated by age-related loss of the conjunctive tissue’s elasticity or the increase of intra-abdominal pressure, as is the case during pregnancy, obesity, or chronic coughing.

 There are various types of hiatal hernias: